Autolayer (LAY3R) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Autolayer Historical Price

-According to the latest data gathered on Autolayer live price page, the current price of Autolayer is 0.00507471USD.
-The circulating supply of Autolayer(LAY3R) is 13.33M LAY3R , giving it a market capitalization of $67.67K.
+According to the latest data gathered on Autolayer live price page, the current price of Autolayer is 0.00549258USD.
+The circulating supply of Autolayer(LAY3R) is 13.33M LAY3R , giving it a market capitalization of $73.24K.

 The Autolayer Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LAY3R based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.